ImperialCollegeLondon/INDI/docs/YAML_settings.md

 - `debug = True | False`: If True, more images are saved during the post-processing for debugging / quality control.
 - `registration_extra_debug = True | False`: If True, extra registration debug images are saved.

 ---

-## THRESHOLDING

-- `threshold_strength = [0, 1.0]`: Threshold strength for the thresholding step.
-1.0 is the maximum thresholding, 0.0 is no thresholding.
-0.5 has been found to work well for in-vivo data.

----